BES-QSIG/Data-integration-R/Data-integration-R.md

 Now we will create a new column of priority habitat area

-    #flag up priority habitats
     cs_data$priority <- 0
     cs_data$priority[cs_data$BROAD_HABITAT %in% 24:45] <- 1
     cs_data$priority_area <- cs_data$AREA*cs_data$priority

 Finally, we can aggregate the data by CS 1km square (SQUARE field) to calculate the sum of priority habitat for each square

-    #calculate area of priority habitat per square
     cs_areas <- aggregate(cbind(arable_area,impgrass_area,woodland_area,priority_area) ~ SQUARE + COUNTRY + COUNTY, data = cs_data,FUN = sum)

-We can now plot the average area of each habitat type in a 1 km square for each country e.g. below we plot the area of arable for each country.
+We can now look at some exploratory plots of the aggregated data.
+For example, we could look at how the average area of arable habitat in each CS square varies between England, Scotland and Wales.

     boxplot(cs_areas$arable_area ~ cs_areas$COUNTRY)

 ![](Data-integration-R_files/figure-markdown_strict/unnamed-chunk-12-1.png)

+It is fairly clear that the area of arable land in a 1km CS square tends to be higher in England than in Scotland and Wales.
+You can swap `arable_area` for `priority_area` to see if a similar pattern holds for the area of priority habitats.

 We can also look at the distributions of each habitat area by plotting a histogram.